SuryaVelmurugesan/Sample_web/README.md

 # Instructions:

-This is a demo repository for practicing for Git & Github.
+This is a demo repository for practicing Git & Github.